-- 15. The Rushden Primary Academy will manage admissions for in-year applications and for applications for year groups other than the normal point(s) of entry.
-For an application form, please contact the Academy directly or download a form from our Academy website at www.rushdenprimaryacademy.org - 16.
+- 15. Northamptonshire Local Authority will co-ordinate admissions for in-year applications and for applications for year groups other than the normal point(s) of entry.
+Parents should contact the LA directly for an application form; further details are on our website at www.rushdenprimaryacademy.org - 16.
 The Academy will consider all such applications and if the year group applied for has a place available, admit the child. - 17.
 If more applications are received than there are places available, the oversubscription criteria in paragraph 8 for the relevant age group shall apply.
 Parents whose application is refused shall be entitled to appeal.